I am...

 Combined with evidence of immunologic dysfunction:

-On bone marrow examination, an abnormality in which histiocytes are “eating” other blood cells (also known as hemophagocytosis) can be detected.
+An abnormality in which histiocytes are "eating" other blood cells (also known as hemophagocytosis) can be detected on bone marrow examination.
 When prominent, this is a very useful diagnostic marker.
-Although the disease was named after this phenomenon, this symptom may be absent at onset or even throughout the course of the disease.
+Although the disease was named after this phenomenon, this sign is not limited to HLH and may be absent at HLH onset or even later during the disease.

 Diagnosis and Treatment